Flu and Colds: In Depth

 Toll-free in the U.S.: 1-866-284-4107

-Managed by the U.S. Department of Health and Human Services, Flu.gov provides comprehensive government-wide information on seasonal, H1N1 (swine), H5N1 (bird), and pandemic influenza for the general public, health professionals, and others.
+The Centers for Disease Control and Prevention provides comprehensive government-wide information on seasonal, H1N1 (swine), H5N1 (bird), pandemic influenza, and other types of flu for the general public, health professionals, and others.

 A service of the National Library of Medicine, PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.
 For guidance from NCCIH on using PubMed, see How To Find Information About Complementary Health Approaches on PubMed.